Zeek XDP Filtering

 This plugin uses XDP (eXpress Data Path) in order to filter traffic before it reaches user applications, like Zeek.
 This is filtering purely on the network device that Zeek sees traffic from.

 The XDP program itself simply checks if a certain IP pair or 5-tuple are in the "shunting map."
 This map is managed entirely from user space, that is, the Zeek program.
+You may also, optionally, make it VLAN-aware (see above).

 Any shunted connections keep state about certain statistics, such as the last packet seen and how many bytes/packets were seen from each direction.
 This may help the user determine how effective the shunting was, or simply unshunt connections after a certain time elapsed without any traffic.